chanalli/mushroom/README.md

 Data Base Manager:
 1. From the cloned repository directory as the root with the virtual environment actiivated, from the command line, run “python3 database_backend_mushroom.py”
-2. Please follow instructions show in command line terminal to run CRUD operations.
+2. Please follow instructions shown in command line terminal to run CRUD operations.